ldynia/learning-api-styles/src/network/README.md

        -addext "subjectAltName=DNS:server"'
 ```

-The following  shows the issuing CA uses its (`ica.key`) private key to sign the server certificate signing request.
+The following block shows the issuing CA uses its (`ica.key`) private key to sign the server certificate signing request.
 The subject of this certificate, the server, isn't a CA.
 Therefore, the issuing CA sets `CA:FALSE` on the certificate, and also sets the `digitalSignature` key usage required for the certificate to be used for `serverAuth` (server authentication) using TLS version 1.3.
 The issuing CA sends the signed certificate (`server.crt`) to the server administrator.